Help

 • Right click to access the track menu :

-• Lock all loops (audio and midi) : locks all the track loops.
-The locked loops will not records (but will play) midi events and audio signal while recording a song.
+• Lock all loops (audio and MIDI) : locks all the track loops.
+The locked loops will not records (but will play) MIDI events and audio signal while recording a song.

-• Lock all audio loops : will prevent recording audio on the loops for this track but the midi events will still be recorded.
+• Lock all audio loops : will prevent recording audio on the loops for this track but the MIDI events will still be recorded.
 This can be useful while setting up automation although using a dedicated track for automation might be a better approach.

-• Lock all midi loops : will prevent recording of midi events for all the loops of this track but audio recording will be possible.
+• Lock all MIDI loops : will prevent recording of MIDI events for all the loops of this track but audio recording will be possible.
 This can be useful while setting up automation although using a dedicated track for automation might be a better approach.

 • Unlock all loops.
-Allows all recording loops to record audio and midi events.
+Allows all recording loops to record audio and MIDI events.

 • Change track color… : allows the user to choose a new color for the track.
 This is also possible by clicking on the name of the loop in the Console area.